-NC Medicaid Managed Care eligible Medicaid and NC Health Choice beneficiaries with I/DD, traumatic brain injuries (TBIs), and/or more serious behavioral health disorders, who meet the criteria specified by NC Session Law 2018-48, will be enrolled into Behavioral Health and I/DD Tailored Plans, which are regional, specialized managed care products targeting the needs of these populations.
-Behavioral Health I/DD Tailored Plans will offer the same services as Standard Plans in addition to 1915(c) Innovations and TBI waiver services as well as several specialized behavioral health and I/DD services.
-In addition to managing Medicaid services, Behavioral Health I/DD Tailored Plans will be responsible for managing Statefunded Behavioral Health, I/DD, and TBI services as LME-MCOs currently do for uninsured and underinsured individuals.
-Behavioral Health I/DD Tailored Plans are anticipated to launch on July 1, 2022.
+Managed care eligible Medicaid and NC Health Choice beneficiaries with intellectual and developmental disabilities (I/DD), traumatic brain injuries (TBIs), and/or more serious behavioral health disorders, who meet the criteria specified by NC Session Law 2018-48, will be enrolled into Behavioral Health and Intellectual and Developmental Disability Tailored Plans (hereafter referred to as BH I/DD Tailored Plans), which are regional, specialized managed care products targeting the needs of these populations.
+BH I/DD Tailored Plans will offer the same services as Standard Plans in addition to 1915(c) Innovations and TBI waiver services as well as several specialized behavioral health and I/DD services.
+In addition to managing Medicaid services, BH I/DD Tailored Plans will be responsible for managing State-funded BH, I/DD, and TBI services as LME-MCOs currently do for uninsured and underinsured individuals.
+BH I/DD Tailored Plans are anticipated to launch on July 1, 2022.

-Prior to Behavioral Health/IDD Tailored Plan launch in 2022, beneficiaries identified through regular reviews of encounter and claims data as eligible for the future Behavioral Health I/DD Tailored Plans will default to the current system (NC Medicaid Direct for physical health and pharmacy services and LME-MCOs for behavioral health and I/DD services), but will have the option to enroll in a Standard Plan.
+Prior to BH/IDD Tailored Plan launch in 2022, beneficiaries identified through regular reviews of encounter and claims data as eligible for the future BH I/DD Tailored Plans will default to the current system (NC Medicaid Direct for physical health and pharmacy services and LME-MCOs for behavioral health and I/DD services), but will have the option to enroll in a Standard Plan.